Rationally connected threefolds with nef and bad anticanonical divisor: Introduction

 \section{Introduction}

 Let $X$ be a complex projective manifold.
 We say that $X$ is a Fano manifold if the anticanonical divisor $-K_X$ is ample.
 The classification of three-dimensional Fano manifolds by Mori and Mukai (for $\rho>1$, \cite{MR641971}) and by Iskovskih (for $\rho=1$, \cite{MR463151} \cite{MR503430}) is one of the first achievements of the minimal model program with an impressive number of applications.
-Projective manifolds with nef anticanonical divisor $-K_X$ are a natural generalisation of Fano manifolds, but many of their most basic properties are completely unknown.
-Recently, Cao and Höring \cite{MR3959071} have shown a decomposition theorem for these manifolds: the universal cover $\tilde{X}$ of $X$ decomposes as a product
+Projective manifolds with nef anticanonical divisor $-K_X$ are a natural generalisation of Fano manifolds, and one hopes to similarly fulfil a complete classification for this class of manifolds.
+In \cite{MR3959071}, Cao and H\"{o}ring showed a decomposition theorem for these manifolds: the universal cover $\tilde{X}$ of $X$ decomposes as a product

-where $Y_j$ are irreducible Calabi-Yau manifolds, $S_k$ are irreducible hyperkähler manifolds, and $Z$ is a rationally connected manifold.
+where $Y_j$ are irreducible Calabi-Yau manifolds, $S_k$ are irreducible hyperk\"{a}hler manifolds, and $Z$ is a rationally connected manifold.

-In view of this result the most interesting case is when the manifold $X$ is rationally connected, it is also the most difficult one.
-Recently Birkar \cite[Thm.~1.13]{birkar2018log} has announced a theorem stating that, birationally, there are only finitely deformation families of projective rationally connected threefolds with $\epsilon$-lc singularities and nef but not numerically trivial anticanonical divisor.
+In view of this result, the most interesting case is when $X$ is rationally connected: it is also the most difficult one.
+Before considering classification for this class of varieties, one should check whether in any given dimension there are only finitely many families of varieties for this class.
+This property is known under the name of boundedness (see Definition \ref{dfbounded}).
+Recently, Birkar, Di Cerbo and Svaldi proved in \cite[Theorem 1.6]{birkar2020boundedness} that birationally, there are only finitely many deformation families of projective rationally connected threefolds with $\epsilon$-lc singularities and nef but not numerically trivial anticanonical divisor.
 Thus it is in principle possible to classify these varieties as has been done for Fano threefolds.
-If the anticanonical divisor is semi-ample, then there is a standard approach to the classification via a discussion of the anticanonical map and Mori contractions.
+If the anticanonical divisor is semi-ample, then there is a standard approach to the classification via a discussion of the anticanonical map and extremal contractions.